gabrielmcg/synergy-netlify/deploy-bm/deployment-plans.md

 In the Image Streamer UI, use the `Add Artifact bundle` button in the `Artifact Bundles` screen to upload the two files.
-When the upload is finished, select the Artifact bundles corresponding to the files (without the .zip extension) and use the `Action` button to extract artifacts from the bundles, as shown in the following figure.
+When the upload is finished, select the Artifact bundles corresponding to the files (without the .zip extension) and use the `Actions` button to extract artifacts from the bundles, as shown in the following figure.

 ![ "Extract bundle"][media-bm-extract-bundle]